Valetish/Calculator/README.md

 # Calculator

-A clean and interactive calculator built with vanilla JavaScript.

-Created as part of **The Odin Project** to practice DOM manipulation, event handling, and application state management.
+Created as part of **The Odin Project** to practice DOM manipulation, event handling, and application state management

 ## Features